ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 ### Beacons
 You may have noticed that this demonstration uses `#animated-beacon`.
 For more on beacons, see [animated-beacon](../docs/api/components/animated-beacon).

-In this demonstration, sprites are represented by messages, and they animatine between Refresh, Trash, and the Inbox.
-If a message starts in the inbox and is deleted, it goes to the trash.
-Therefore, it is considered a `sentSprite` by the Inbox, and a `receivedSprite` by the Trash.
-If you refresh your inbox, a message comes from refresh and goes to the inbox.
-In this case, the message is considered a `sentSprite` by refresh, and a `receivedSprite` by the inbox.
+In this demonstration, sprites are represented by messages, and they animate between Refresh, Trash, and the Inbox.
+When a message is deleted, it is considered a `sentSprite` by the Inbox, and a `receivedSprite` by the trash.
+If you refresh your inbox, the message added is a `sentSprite` by refresh, and a `receivedSprite` by the inbox.

 {{#docs-demo as |demo|}}
     {{#demo.example name="one"}}